Blendify/blender-manual/blender_docs/manual/render/introduction.rst

 - A :doc:`Camera </render/blender_render/camera/introduction>`
 - The :doc:`Lighting </render/blender_render/lighting/introduction>` in your scene
 - The :doc:`Material </render/blender_render/materials/introduction>` of each object
-- Various render settings (quality, image size, layers etc)
+- Various render settings (quality, image size, layers, etc.)

 Your computer will perform various complex calculations based on those factors in order to give you your rendered image.